 5th Basic Environmental Plan (2018)

 Approved by the Cabinet in April 2018, the 5th Basic Environmental Plan introduces the concept of a “Circular and Ecological Economy.”
-This concept focuses on regional resource utilization and addresses complex environmental, economic, and social issues through integrated solutions.
-The direction taken was towards creating sustainable regions by energizing rural areas and building a sustainable society based on circulation and symbiosis, aligning with the United Nations Sustainable Development Goals (SDGs).
-It focused on the formation of self-reliant, decentralized societies that maximize the use of regional resources, emphasized on local production for local consumption, and sought to introduce renewable energy sources.
+This concept focuses on regional resource utilisation and addresses complex environmental, economic, and social issues through integrated solutions.
+The direction taken was towards creating sustainable regions by energising rural areas and building a sustainable society based on circulation and symbiosis, aligning with the United Nations Sustainable Development Goals (SDGs).
+It focused on the formation of self-reliant, decentralised societies that maximise the use of regional resources, emphasised on local production for local consumption, and sought to introduce renewable energy sources.

 Circular Economy Vision 2020